AI Matters Interview with Maja Mataric

 What do you wish you had known as a Ph.D. student or early researcher?

-What would you have chosen as your career if you hadn’t gone into AI?
+What would you have chosen as your career if you hadn’t gone into robotics?

 What is a “typical” day like for you?

-How do you balance being involved in so many different aspects of the AI community?
+How do you balance being involved in so many different aspects of the robotics and AI communities?